Universal Constants and Energy Integral in Self-Organized Criticality Systems: INTRODUCTION

 Nonlinear physics operating in astrophysical systems that are governed by {\sl self-organized criticality (SOC)} (Bak et al.~1987), has been studied in over 6000 publications, reaching out to almost every science discipline, such as planetary physics, solar physics, stellar physics, galactic physics, geophysics, biophysics, financial physics, or sociophysics, which have been described in the textbooks of Bak (1996), Jensen (1998), Ilachinski (2001), Hergarten (2002), Sornette (2004), Scott (2007), Aschwanden (2011a, 2013a, 2013b, 2019a, 2025), Pruessner (2012), Galam (2012), Charbonneau (2017).
 Most recent reviews have been presented in Watkins et al.~(2016), Aschwanden et al.~(2016); Sharma et al.~(2016), and McAteer et al.~(2016).

 The concept of SOC has been evolved and expanded over time.
 Today we can distinguish between two schools: (i) the microscopic concept of cellular automaton algorithms (Bak et al.~1987), and (ii) the macroscopic concept of physical scaling laws (Aschwanden 2014, 2015, 2022).
-Instead of using the next-neighbor interactions of cellular automatons, we quantify the spatial inhomogeneity in terms of the fractal dimension $D_d$ for the Euclidean domains $d=1$ (lines), $d=2$ (areas), and volumes $d=3$ (volumes).
-Each fractal domain has a maximum value of $D_d=d$, a minimum value $D_d=d-1$, and a mean value of $D_V=d-1/2$ (Fig.~1),
+Instead of using the next-neighbor interactions of cellular automata, we quantify the spatial inhomogeneity in terms of the fractal dimension $D_d$ for the Euclidean domains $d=1$ (lines), $d=2$ (areas), or $d=3$ (volumes).
+Each fractal domain has a maximum fractal dimension of $D_d=d$, a minimum value of $D_d=d-1$, and a mean value of $D_V=d-1/2$ (Fig.~1),

-For most applications in the (observed) 3-D world, the dimension $d=3$ is appropriate, which implies a fractal dimension $D_V=2.5$.
+For most applications in the (observed) 3-D world, the dimensional domain $d=3$ is appropriate, which implies a fractal dimension $D_V=2.5$.
 However, if 2-D areas are observed, the fractal dimension is $D_A=1.5$ and the dimensionality is $d=2$.
 In this work we will mostly make use of the 3-D fractal domain, while the 2-D domain is discussed elsewhere (e.g., Aschwanden 2022).
-The fractal volume $V$ is then defined by the standard (Hausdorff) fractal dimension $D_V$ in 3-D (Mandelbrot 1977),
+The fractal volume $V$ is then defined by the standard (Hausdorff) fractal dimension $D_V$ in 3-D and the length scale $L$ (Mandelbrot 1977),

 We formulate the statistics of SOC avalanches in terms of size distributions (or occurrence frequency distributions) that obey the scale-free probability distribution function (Fig.~2), (Aschwanden 2014, 2015, 2022),